Conorgrant45/Stochastic-Control-Dynamic-Asset-Allocation/README.md

 All figures are saved automatically to the figures/ directory.

 ## Project Structure
-- LQR__1_.py — Core implementation: LQR class, Monte Carlo simulators, neural network architectures, DGM trainer, and Policy Iteration Algorithm
+- LQR.py — Core implementation: LQR class, Monte Carlo simulators, neural network architectures, DGM trainer, and Policy Iteration Algorithm
-- Assignment__1_.ipynb — Notebook to reproduce all figures and results in the report
+- Assignment.ipynb — Notebook to reproduce all figures and results in the report

 ## Runtime Warning
 The Policy Iteration Algorithm (Exercise 4.1) is the most computationally expensive step